 - Have a large amount of home related expenses that can be attributed to the home office.

-- Have a larger home office and high cost utilities/ home expenses.
+- Have a larger home office and high cost utilities or home expenses.

 If you do decide to use the standard method, you will need to collect this past year's bills and receipts in order to add up the total sums.
-As mentioned above, when you enter the sums, you must report actual expenses.
-Do not enter estimates.
+As mentioned above, when you enter the sums, you must report actual expenses, not estimates.

-*This deduction is highly auditable.
+Please note: this deduction is highly auditable.
 Please assess your level of risk tolerance when determining which method to use.
-In general, if it came down to an audit:
+In general, if you are audited:

-- Simplified Method is least risky - you will only need to be able to prove the space size and usage.
+- Simplified Method - you will only need to be able to prove the space size and usage.

-- Standard Method is most risky - you would need to prove every expense claimed, the size of the space and usage.
+- Standard Method - You would need to prove every expense claimed, including the size of the space and usage.

-These are the total costs of owning/renting the home as a whole.
+- Indirect - costs of owning or renting your home as a whole.
 These expenses will be allocated based on the square feet used exclusively for business.
 For example, when you're entering your total rent, you'll add up all of the monthly payments you made during the previous year, and the percentage related to your business space will be applied to the total.